makandra/safe_cookies/README.md

 # SafeCookies

-This Gem brings a middleware that will make all cookies secure.
+This Gem has a middleware that will make all cookies secure.
 In detail, it will:

 * set all new application cookies 'HttpOnly', unless specified otherwise
 * set all new application cookies 'secure', if the request came via HTTPS and not specified otherwise